owaits/ScreenMonkey.Help/reference/clipTypes/Text/TextClip.md

 Using the text clip is just like any other - you left click the clip to display it.
 Depending on the text caption objects used the output could be static or dynamic.

 ## Interact with the Text Clip
-Some text clip objects add controls in the [preview window](../../toolbar/preview.md).
-For example the countdown [caption objects](TextClipObjects.md) are operated from the preview window.
+Some text clip objects add controls in the live monitor [preview window](../../toolbar/preview.md).
+For example the countdown [caption objects](TextClipObjects.md) are operated from the live monitor.
 For each countdown object in the clip you will see a time field, reset button, play/pause button and increment and decrement buttons.

 ![](../../../images/text-countdown-preview.png)